toppiovi/CucumberCypressExploration/Readme.md

 Selecting elements by id/text is brittle and will break with ui/css changes.
 Use data-cy attribue instead: https://docs.cypress.io/guides/references/best-practices#Selecting-Elements Video for best practices: https://www.youtube.com/watch?v=5XQOK0v_YRE

+### CI
+Use start-server-and-test to start webserver and test in CI environment.
+Each run will generate a mp4 video by default!
+`npm install --save-dev start-server-and-test` `"e2e:ci": "start-server-and-test start http://localhost:4200 cypress:run"`